MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/communications-between-endpoints.md

 -   Software update point

-**About internet facing site systems:**
+**About Internet-facing site systems:**
-Although there is no requirement to have a trust between a client's forest and that of the site system server, when the forest that contains an Internet facing site system trusts the forest that contains the user accounts, this configuration supports user-based policies for devices on the Internet when you enable the **Client Policy** client setting **Enable user policy requests from Internet clients**.
+Although there is no requirement to have a trust between a client's forest and that of the site system server, when the forest that contains an Internet-facing site system trusts the forest that contains the user accounts, this configuration supports user-based policies for devices on the Internet when you enable the **Client Policy** client setting **Enable user policy requests from Internet clients**.

 For example, the following configurations illustrate when Internet-based client management supports user policies for devices on the Internet: